 Many mothers will face at least one, if not several obstacles while breastfeeding, but this doesn’t have to mean that breastfeeding is not for you.
 Identifying any hurdles you encounter and knowing when to seek professional advice will help you overcome these problems and continue breastfeeding your little one.

+Otherwise known as feeling like you've got a couple of rocks strapped to your chest.
 This is when there is a build-up of milk and fluids in your breasts.
 This can occur when you milk first comes in, if you are unable to breastfeed or express for longer than normal or if your breasts are not being properly emptied during a feed.

 Engorgement in itself is not a major problem however prolonged engorgement can lead to mastitis and blocked milk ducts.
+OUCH!